Palestinian cuisine: Salads

 A Mediterranean-style table salad made in the Levant is tabbouleh.
 The salad is made from parsley pieces, bulgur, diced tomatoes, cucumbers and is sautéed with lemon juice and vinegar.
 In 2006, the largest bowl of tabbouleh in the world was prepared by Palestinian cooks in the West Bank city of Ramallah.
 Fattoush is a combination of khubz pieces and parsley with chopped cucumbers, radishes, tomatoes and scallions and flavored by sumac.
-Dagga is a Gazan salad usually made in a clay bowl and is a mix of crushed tomatoes, garlic cloves, red hot peppers, chopped dill and olive oil.
+Dagga or Dagga Gazawiya is a Gazan salad usually made in a clay bowl and is a mix of crushed tomatoes, garlic cloves, red hot peppers, chopped dill and olive oil.
 Its seasoned with lemon juice immediately before being served.

 Sweets

 Palestinian desserts include baklawa, halawa and kanafeh, as well as other semolina and wheat pastries.
 Baklawa is a pastry made of thin sheets of unleavened flour dough, filled with pistachios and walnuts sweetened by honey.
 Halawa is a block confection of sweetened sesame flour served in sliced pieces.
 Muhalabiyeh is a rice pudding made with milk and topped with pistachios or almonds.

 Kanafeh, a well-known dessert in the Arab World and Turkey, originated in the city of Nablus in the northern West Bank.
 It is made of several fine shreds of pastry noodles with honey-sweetened cheese in the center.
 The top layer of the pastry is usually dyed orange with food coloring and sprinkled with crushed pistachios.
-Nablus, to the present day is famed for its kanafeh, partly due to its use of a white-brined cheese called Nabulsi after the city.
+Nablus is famed for its kanafeh, partly due to its use of a white-brined cheese called Nabulsi after the city.
 Boiled sugar is used as a syrup for kanafeh.